Frances (film): Plot

-In 1958, Frances is paid honor on Ralph Edwards' This Is Your Life television program, which Harry York watches from his home.
+Eight-years later, Frances is paid honor on Ralph Edwards' This Is Your Life television program, which Harry watches from his home.
 When asked about alcoholism, illegal drugs and mental illness, Farmer denies them all and says, "If you're treated like a patient, you're apt to act like one".
-The film ends just after a party honoring her at the Hollywood Roosevelt Hotel with Farmer walking down a street with Harry York, talking about her parents' deaths, how she sold their house and that she's a "faceless sinner" with a slower paced lifestyle ahead of her in the future.
-The end credits state that she moved to Indianapolis shortly afterwards, hosting a local daytime TV program (Frances Farmer Presents) from 1958 to 1964 before dying alone, just as she had lived, on August 1, 1970 at age 56.
+After a party honoring her at the Hollywood Roosevelt Hotel, Farmer walks down a street with Harry, talking about her parents' deaths, how she sold their house and that she's a "faceless sinner" with a slower-paced lifestyle ahead of her in the future.
+Closing titles state that she moved to Indianapolis shortly afterwards, hosting a local daytime TV program (Frances Farmer Presents) from 1958 to 1964 before dying alone, just as she had lived, on August 1, 1970, at the age of 56.